Bluemoondragon07/chime-theme/Snippet Store/Wide Pages.md

 # Wide CSS Class
 Make pages automatically full-width with this CSS class.

+To use, type `cssClass: wide` in the frontmatter of a note.

 ```css
 .wide {